jchwenger/jchwenger.github.io/content/en/_index.md

 *Squares* (formerly *Wordsquares*), 2018.
 Recursive foray into squares of letters as a poetic form.
 Python & dedicated Processing renderer

-*Subwords*, 2018.
-Tools to work with subsequences of strings.
-Python & dedicated Processing renderer

 *Laces*, 2018.
 Circular poetic word paths using the Levenshtein distance.
 Python & dedicated Processing renderer

 *What do we know about Tessa K.?*, 2018.
 Prose